claudiebeaulieu/claudiebeaulieu.github.io/_pages/about.md

   more_info:

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
+scholar:
+  type: selected
+  order: descending

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 3 # leave blank to include all the news in the `_news` folder

-scholar:
-  type: selected
-  order: descending

 latest_posts:
   enabled: false